 Staff should monitor the holds shelf and remove items that have not been picked up within the designated amount of time or whose holds have been cancelled.

 Identify the holds which should be placed back into circulation.

-- View the holds shelf (Circulation > Holds Shelf).
+1) Go to Circulation > Holds Shelf.
 The list you see should match the books that are actually present on your holds shelf.
-(Sorting is not available in the 2.12 web client, but is targeted to be available in the 3.0 web client.)

-- If you check the View Clearable Holds box, it will show you which items have been on the holds shelf for more than 7 days.
+- If you click the Show Clearable Holds box, it will show you which items have been on the holds shelf for more than 7 days.